 ORC-20306 Bio-organic Chemistry; ORC-11806 Analytical Methods in Organic Chemistry.

 The course Organic chemistry 2 is a continuation course of ORC-12803 Organic chemistry 1 and gives the second part of a conveniently arranged introduction into the basics of organic chemistry.
 This basic knowledge is also applied to biomolecules such as carbohydrates, proteins, lipids, and nucleic acids.
-It forms a solid basis for further studies in molecular life sciences.
+It forms a solid basis for further studies in molecular life sciences, biotechnology and food sciences.
 Structure and reactivity of molecules, reaction mechanisms, stereochemistry, and interactions between molecules form the backbone of this course.
 The course is composed of tutorials and a practical part.